ohenley/ib-ada/readme.md

 </details>

 ## About
 - ib-ada is a 'semi-thick' TCP message-based request/response communication library (client) to the TWS or IB Gateway API (server) written in the Ada programming language.
-It serves to make an automated trading bot through IB.
+It serves to make automated trading bots over IB.

 - I started this project because every other 'equivalent' implementation I tested did not work for my use case, for one reason or another, ... and I tried most of them all (C++, C#, Python, JS, official and third-party.
 I gave up at the idea of installing a whole Java developer environment just to test if, maybe, this time the outcome would be different).